hashicorp-dev-advocates/terraform-provider-waypoint/docs/index.md

 ### Optional

-- `token` (String) Waypoint token to authenticate to Waypoint server
+- `token` (String) Waypoint token to authenticate to Waypoint server.
+This can be omitted if the `WAYPOINT_TOKEN` environment variable is set
 - `waypoint_addr` (String) Waypoint server address